griffithdan/griffithdan.github.io/pages/publications.md

 ## In review

+Bachle, S., **D.M.
+Griffith**, and J.B.
+Nippert.
+Intraspecific trait variation and ecosystem function: a literature review of a dominant US Great Plains.
+Submitted to Frontiers in Ecology and Evolution.

 **Griffith, D.M** and T.M.
 Anderson.
 The ‘plantspec’ R package: a tool for spectral analysis of plant stoichiometry.
 Submitted to Methods in Ecology and Evolution

 Quigley, K.Q., **D.M.
 Griffith**, G. Donati and T.M.
 Anderson.
 Water and nutrients, not herbivory, drive global patterns of grass leaf silicification.
 In review.